schizza/SWS-12500-custom-component/README.md

 ![reconfigure dialog](README/reconfigure.png)

 As soon as the integration is added into Home Assistant it will listen for incoming data from the station and starts to fill sensors as soon as data will first arrive.

+## Upgrading from PWS to WSLink

+If you upgrade your station, that was previously sending data in PWS protocol, to station with WSLink protocol, you have to remove the integration a reinstall it.
+WSLink protocol is using metric scale instead of imperial used in PWS protocol.
+So, deleteing integration and reinstalling will make sure, that sensors will be avare of change of the measurement scale.

+- as sensors unique IDs are the same, you will not loose any of historical data

 ## Resending data to Windy API